-English scones with jam and cream
+English scones and clotted cream

 Cornish Clotted Cream

 I have been going to Cornwall for most of my life on holiday and there they have an extra special type of cream called English ‘clotted cream’.

 How to make clotted cream?

-You make clotted cream with a special process that creates a thick cream with a very high fat content.
+You make clotted cream with a special process that creates a thick cream with a very high-fat content.
 Here is a link showing how you can make your own clotted cream.

-Here in Ireland we do not have easy access to clotted cream so (against the advice of Rodda’s of course!) we have used whipped cream in our photographs.
+Here in Ireland where we live, we do not have easy access to clotted cream so (against the advice of Rodda’s of course!) we have used whipped cream in our photographs.

-How to pronounce ‘scone’
+How to pronounce scone

-There are a number of things about scones that cause disruption across the UK.
+There are a number of things about scones that cause utter disruption across the UK.
 One of these is the pronunciation of the word ‘scone‘.